What is a Mood Board?

 Mood Boards are an essential part of the design process.
 The important word in the previous sentence is the process.
 This specific type of collage is not the end of the process, nor is it the only step.
 However, it is a useful one when communicating to the client about what exactly they are envisioning.
 It increases the odds that the client will be satisfied with the finished product.

 Remember, be creative and take risks.
 If a client does not like your design, this is a low-risk prototype that can be easily modified to suit their needs.
-Whether it is a picture or color scheme, the grid template means a new image can be used that provides a different emotional response.
+Whether it is a picture or color scheme, the grid template means a new image that can be used that provides a different emotional response.